The Galileo Project: Funding

 Its activities are funded by donations – $1.8 million as of 2021.
 The funders include Frank Laukien, CEO of Bruker Corporation and William A. Linton, founder of Promega Corporation, both listed on the project's Philanthropic Advisory Board.
 The donations are reported to be unconditional and philanthropic.
 Further funding that covers the costs of an expedition to retrieve fragments of an interstellar object was announced in September 2022.

-Loeb has stated that around $100 million would be needed to fully realise its project of identifying the nature of UAP.
-Loeb has pointed out that research of dark matter is a, still unsolved, topic that he suggests to be "just as bizarre as aliens and far less relevant to daily human life" and that $100 million are only two percent of the Large Hadron Collider's "$5bn budget" and an even smaller fraction of Elon Musk's SpaceX project "valued at around $100bn".
+Loeb has stated that around $100 million would be needed to fully realize its project of identifying the nature of UAP.
+Loeb has pointed out that research of dark matter is a still unsolved topic that he suggests to be "just as bizarre as aliens and far less relevant to daily human life" and that $100 million are only two percent of the Large Hadron Collider's "$5bn budget" and an even smaller fraction of Elon Musk's SpaceX project "valued at around $100bn".
 The creation of an interstellar object interceptor mission would be more expensive and was estimated to cost $1bn.

 Reception and impact

 The project gained substantial mainstream media coverage, was applauded by many, including scientists, and gained traction on social media and in online communities of people interested in UFOs.
-Despite this or broad public interest, there also have been criticisms or concerns and doubts about the prospects.
 An NBC News article describes the project as "exactly the kind of research many have called for after the release of the Pentagon's intelligence report in June [2021]".

-Criticism
+There have also been various concerns, doubts and criticism about the prospects of the Galileo Project.

-Senior astronomer for the SETI Institute, Seth Shostak has compared his organization's and broader UFO-unrelated SETI efforts with the Galileo Project, describing his preferred approach as "studying unknown fauna in the rainforest" and the latter or searching for aliens in Earth's atmosphere as "hoping to find mermaids or unicorns", with there being a large difference between the two approaches.
-In contrast, Shostak also stated that Loeb's "peers" (i.e. the academic astronomical community) "should be grateful for [Loeb's] effort" and that he is "grateful that [Loeb] has the freedom—and the guts—to go where few would dare to go".
+Some astronomers are worried that astronomy and the search for extraterrestrial intelligence (SETI) are getting undermined by projects like the Galileo Project.
+Senior astronomer for the SETI Institute, Seth Shostak has compared his organization's and broader UFO-unrelated SETI efforts with Loeb's project, describing his preferred approach as "studying unknown fauna in the rainforest", and the latter's search for aliens in Earth's atmosphere as "hoping to find mermaids or unicorns".
+However, Shostak also stated that Loeb's "peers" (i.e. the academic astronomical community) "should be grateful for [Loeb's] effort," and that he is "grateful that [Loeb] has the freedom—and the guts—to go where few would dare to go".

-Astrobiologist Caleb Scharf stated that the Galileo Project has "intermingled legitimate scientists with" what he assessed to be "fringe" people.
-Some are worried that astronomy and the search for extraterrestrial intelligence (SETI) are getting "undermined" by projects like it.
+Some astronomers have also criticized claims by the project's lead scientist for "insufficient" evidence to "support his bold conjectures about alien life".
+Astrobiologist Caleb Scharf stated that the Galileo Project has "intermingled legitimate scientists with" what he assessed to be fringe people.
+Nonetheless, on August 24, 2023, The New York Times published an article about Loeb and his related search for signs of extraterrestrial life and The Galileo Project.

-Some astronomers have criticized claims by the project's lead scientist for "insufficient" evidence to "support his bold conjectures about alien life".